-We anticipate our short-term liquidity needs to be approximately \$1,300,000 which will be used to increase our sales staff and manufacturing capacity.
-Since we expect gross profits of approximately \$2,500,000 we would need to raise \$600,000 to cover the negative cash flow.
-To meet these financial needs we intend to seek debt or equity financing.
+We anticipate our short-term liquidity needs to be approximately \$4,5M which will be used to increase our sales staff and manufacturing capacity.
+Since we expect gross profits of approximately \$1,0M\ we would need to raise \$3,5M to cover the negative cash flow.
+To meet these financial needs, we intend to seek debt or equity financing.
 Once this is completed, and we implement our sales and marketing plan to sell our laser cleaning products, we anticipate minimal long-term liquidity needs which we expect to meet through short-term borrowings or equity financing.

 Additionally, we will have to meet all the financial disclosure and reporting requirements associated with being a publicly reporting company.
 Our management will have to spend additional time on policies and procedures to make sure it is compliant with various regulatory requirements, especially that of Section 404 of the Sarbanes-Oxley Act of 2002.
 This additional corporate governance time required of management could limit the amount of time our management has to implement our business plan and may delay our anticipated growth plans.
-We anticipate over the next 12 months the cost of being a reporting public company will be approximately \$250,000.
+We anticipate over the next 12 months the cost of being a reporting public company will be approximately \$650,000.

-The following table details our line-of-credit facilities and long-term notes as of December 31, 2020:
+The following table details our line-of-credit facilities and long-term notes as of December 31, 2021:

-Description Total Facility/ Note Interest Rate Maturity Security Long-term Unsecured \$440.0 Thousands Fixed at 6.0% January 2023 Unsecured Note (1) Long-term Unsecured \$745.4 Thousands Fixed at 6.0% December 2023 Unsecured Note (2)
+Total Facility/ Note Description tho (in usands) Interest Rate Maturity Security Long-term Unsecured Note (1) \$ 440.0 Fixed at 6.0% January 2023 Unsecured Long-term Unsecured Note (2) \$ 745.4 Fixed at 6.0% December 2023 Unsecured

-- (1) At maturity, the outstanding note balance will be \$0.0. - (2) At maturity, the outstanding note balance will be \$0.0.
+(1) At maturity, the outstanding note balance will be \$0.0.

+(2) At maturity, the outstanding note balance will be \$0.0.

 In January 2020, the Company issued a promissory note to ICT in the principal amount of \$439,990 bearing 6% annual interest with a maturity date of January 31, 2023.
-This Note may be prepaid in whole or in part.
-As of December 31st, 2020, the unpaid principal amount of the Note was \$181,330.
+This note may be prepaid in whole or in part.
+As of December 31, 2021, the Note was paid in full and there is no unpaid principal amount of the this note

 In October 2020, the Company issued a second promissory note to ICT in the principal amount of \$745,438 bearing 6% annual interest with a maturity date of December 31, 2023.
 This Note may be prepaid in whole or in part.
-As of December 31, 2020, the unpaid principal amount of the Note was \$689,926.
+As of December 31, 2021, the unpaid principal amount of the note was \$261,684.